Over 900 Years of History

 The Hartleys continued to manage their Gloucestershire and Berkshire Estates for another 140 years until 1881 when Winchcombe Henry Howard Hartley died.
 Bucklebury House had burnt down in 1832 and the family moved to Lyegrove, the principal seat of their Sodbury Estates, some 12 miles north of Bath.
 Winchcombe Henry Howard Hartley had no children and therefore the Estates were divided between four nieces, the children of his sister Elizabeth Hartley and the Count Demetrius of Corfu.
 Count Demetrius de Palatiano lived between Corfu, Naples and Paris where he was painted by Delacroix, Corbet and Bonnington.
 The four sisters decided to sell the Gloucestershire Estate in 1906 and the youngest; Frances de Palatiano married Charles Russell of King’s Castle, Ardglass, Co Down.
 Their third son, Henry Russell added his maternal grandfather’s surname to become Henry Hartley Russell in the 1920’s.

 Henry Hartley Russell died in 1959 and he was succeeded by his only son, Derek Hartley Russell.
-Derek Hartley Russell married Pam Hurt, the eldest daughter of Francis Hurt of Alderwasley Hall in Derbyshire.
-Pam and Derek Hartley Russell moved to Bucklebury House in 1957 and began the task of restoring Bucklebury House for the first time since it was largely destroyed in the fire of 1832.
+Derek Hartley Russell married Pamela Hurt, the eldest daughter of Francis Hurt of Alderwasley Hall in Derbyshire.
+Pam and Derek Hartley Russell moved to Bucklebury House in 1958 and began the task of restoring Bucklebury House for the first time since it was largely destroyed in the fire of 1832.
 Derek Hartley Russell was Chairman of Berkshire County Council (1967-1970) and High Sheriff of Berkshire (1973-1974).
 He died in 1991, when his second son, Willie, inherited the Bucklebury Estate.
-Willie is also Chairman of the family’s Charitable Trust, The Donnington Hospital Trust.
+Willie is High Sheriff of Berkshire (2021-2022) and also Chairman of the family’s charitable trust, The Donnington Hospital Trust.

 More details about the history of the The Bucklebury Estate can be found on the Berkshire History website under 'castles'.